Grsmto/simplebar/README.md

 # SimpleBar [![npm package][npm-badge]][npm] ![size-badge]

 :warning: SimpleBar v3 is here!
-Check out [the beta version](https://github.com/Grsmto/simplebar/releases/tag/simplebar%403.0.0-beta.0). `npm install simplebar@3.0.0-beta.0`.
+Check out [the changelog].

 SimpleBar is a plugin that tries to solve a long time problem: how to get custom scrollbars for your web-app?
 SimpleBar **does NOT implement a custom scroll behaviour**.
 It keeps the **native** `overflow: auto` scroll and **only** replace the scrollbar visual appearance.

 SimpleBar is meant to be as easy to use as possible and lightweight.
-If you want something more advanced I recommend https://github.com/noraesae/perfect-scrollbar
+If you want something more advanced I recommend [KingSora](https://github.com/KingSora) 's [Overlay Scrollbars](https://kingsora.github.io/OverlayScrollbars/).

 ### Installation